For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Never?’ he asked.

-Well, at least not until I met Julianne a few days ago when she held the rosary over my body and prayed for my well-being.
-I don’t know, perhaps this kindness evoked in me of what I felt with Máire.
-Whatever it was, I sensed there was something to Juliane that I hadn’t experience since being with Máire that night.
-The feeling was both sensuous and… might I say, heavenly?
+‘Not until I saw Julianne a few days ago when she held the rosary over my body like an angel, praying for my well-being.
+I don’t know; perhaps this evoked something in me that reminded me of Máire.
+Whatever it was, the feeling was both passionate and, might I say, heavenly.
 That may sound like a contradiction; lust and innocence at once.’

-‘Maybe,’ Eli said, ‘but perhaps it’s that contrast that invokes such exquisite feelings in the soul.’
+‘Maybe,’ Eli said, ‘but perhaps it’s in that contrast the most exquisite feelings are evoked.’

 ‘Possibly,’ I said.
-‘So now that I’ve shared the special story of unconsummated love with a nun, I hope you will tell me of a more fortuitous outcome that might still await me in the celestial realms.
+‘But now that I’ve shared my special story of unconsummated love with a nun please tell me that I'll have better results with Julianne when the time comes.'

 I wasn’t happy with Eli’s response.
-It felt patronizing.
-With him appearing to be much younger than me, it always irked me when he suggested I wasn’t ready to discuss something or another, which, in this case, was women.
+With him appearing to be much younger than me, it felt patronizing whenever he suggested I wasn’t ready to discuss something or another, which, in this case, involved women.
 But women were my speciality, not his.
-I had been involved in far more libidinous affairs than I’m sure he could have ever hoped for while on earth.
-In fact, I was sure there was much I could teach him.
+I had far more libidinous affairs than I’m sure he could have ever hoped to have on earth.
+Doubtlessly, there was much I could teach him.

 Mo seemed amused.
 ‘No offence James,’ he said, ‘but Eli’s right.
-To properly understand the nature of intimate relationships, you must first experience the essence of love because the whole universe flows out of this dynamic.
-Unfortunately, the way love is experienced on earth often involves only the release of primal hormones, completely devoid of spiritual meaning.
+To properly understand the nature of intimate relationships, you must first experience love's essence since the whole universe flows out from what’s within.
+Unfortunately, what is considered love often involves only the release of primal hormones, devoid of spiritual meaning.

-‘At the other extreme, sensuality is denigrated by some religions because sexual union is perceived as existing for the purposes of procreation and nothing more, as your young noviciate once suggested.
-The Biblical admonishment that states: be fruitful and multiply, has often been used to support this way of thinking.
+‘At the other extreme, sensuality is denigrated by some religions because sexual union is perceived as existing only for procreation, as your young noviciate suggested.
+The Biblical admonishment that states: Be fruitful and multiply, has often been used to support this way of thinking.’

 ‘But Máire wasn’t entirely wrong.
 Sexual love has a sacred quality to it that transcends the gratification of primal instincts; not to say there’s anything wrong with gratification.
-In fact, you might have taught her this since she had no way of knowing, the special magic that goes beyond populating the earth’s surface.
-What she discovered that night was a something more she didn’t understand and perhaps still doesn’t – how her spirit longed to meld with yours in the ecstatic union with your body.’
+You might have taught her this since she had no way of knowing the special magic that goes beyond populating the earth’s surface.
+What she discovered that night was something more she didn’t understand and perhaps still doesn’t – how her spirit longed to meld with your spirit through an ecstatic union.’

 ‘From what you indicated,’ Eli said, ‘I suspect even before your tryst she might have been in love with you for some time.
 Maybe deep down, she still is.’